eu-digital-identity-wallet/eudi-app-android-wallet-ui/wiki/configuration.md

 val credentialOfferHaipHost = "*"
 ```

-In case of an additive change, e.g., adding an extra credential offer schema, you must adjust the following.
+In case of an additive change, e.g., adding an extra credential offer scheme, you must adjust the following.

 AndroidLibraryConventionPlugin: